Not just dental care. Dental Caring.

 Dental procedures, wherever possible, will be done with the use of a rubber dam or similar device that creates a barrier between the patient’s saliva and the spray of the handpiece.
 Procedures such as crown preparations, which cannot be done with a rubber dam will be scheduled for times when the room will not be in use afterward, such as before lunch and at the end of the day.

 We have installed strong multilayered air filters in each room that draw air through a series of HEPA filters and then through a UV-C chamber that kills microorganisms.
-In addition to our existing protocols of disinfecting all surfaces after each patient, we will be fogging each room with a solution of hypochlorous acid, a disinfectant safe for humans and animals but deadly to bacteria and viruses.
 We feel confident that these state-of-the-art additions to our infection control protocols will provide a safe environment for you and allow us to focus on your oral health.

 We will look a little different.
 We will be wearing surgical caps, long barrier gowns, professionally-fitted respirators and face shields.
 Be patient with us as we adjust; this extra PPE is uncomfortable and makes it more difficult for us to see and breathe.
 All dental staff will be changing masks, shields and clinical gowns between every patient to reduce the risk of cross-contamination.